klahrich/chiefhustler/content/diary/99-portfolio-update-july22.md

 </blockquote>

-The second weird thing about Sangoku is that whenever he got beat up, he systematically came out stronger out of it.
+The second weird thing about Sangoku is that whenever he got beat up, he systematically came out stronger from it.
 The manga even made it a physiological characteristic of his race, as if it was trying to tell us: "The best fighters out there are _wired_ in a way that they become stronger after a beating."

 And I do agree that you're either wired that way or you're not.
 It's probably a mix of ambition, love for the game, curiosity, and humility.